 Oregon Reserve’s Paddle Sport Investments Spur Ecofriendly Tourism

-The South Slough Research Reserve’s water trail system, tours, and outreach contribute to a growing South Coast market for canoeing, kayaking, and stand-up paddling adventures.
+The Takeaway: The South Slough Research Reserve’s water trail system, tours, and outreach contribute to a growing South Coast market for canoeing, kayaking, and stand-up paddling adventures.

 NOAA found that recreation and tourism is big business for Oregon’s ocean economy, contributing $1.1 billion to the state’s gross domestic product yearly.
 The South Slough National Estuarine Research Reserve is doing its part, having invested $167,000 and many staff hours to grow public access to paddle sport activities that leave no trace on pristine estuaries.
 These investments have resulted in a popular water trail system and map, paddle sports equipment, and a launch and storage facility.
 Moreover, the reserve’s canoeing and kayaking tours, tips, guide training, and outreach events keep growing.
 These efforts dovetail with other paddling ventures springing up all along Oregon’s South Coast.